-Diabetic Supplies: Information about financial assistance with diabetes supplies and related health care items and services can be found at the Partnership for Prescription Assistance.
+Diabetic Supplies: Information about financial assistance with diabetes supplies and related health care items and services can be found at the Medicine Assistance Tool (MAT.org).

 Do you have a health related question?
 You are welcome to use the Health Sciences Library’s Ask a Librarian service.